MicroEJ/docs/DeviceDeveloperGuide/ecom/ecom-comm/ecom-comm.rst

 The ECOM Comm Java library provides support for serial communication.
 ECOM Comm extends ECOM to allow stream communication via serial communication ports (typically UARTs).
-In the MicroEJ application, the connection is established using the ``Connector.open()`` method.
+In the MicroEJ Application, the connection is established using the ``Connector.open()`` method.
 The returned connection is a ``ej.ecom.io.CommConnection`` , and the input and output streams can be used for full duplex communication.